I tried setting up correlation between traces and logs in CloudWatch Application Signals

 Hello, this is nonPi (@non____97).

-Have you ever wanted to easily check logs related to traces when using CloudWatch Application Signals?
+Have you ever wanted to easily check logs related to traces while using CloudWatch Application Signals?
 I have.

-In Application Signals, when you click on a metrics graph, up to 10 spans are displayed from that point in time.
+When you click on a metrics graph in Application Signals, up to 10 spans are displayed from the point you clicked.

-Being able to see logs related to traces allows you to check detailed error messages and stack traces immediately without having to search for logs separately, reducing investigation time.
+By being able to check logs related to traces together, you can immediately see detailed error messages and stack traces without having to search for logs separately, reducing investigation time.

-You can enable trace for log correlation in Application Signals.
+You can enable trace log correlation in Application Signals.
 This automatically inserts trace IDs and span IDs into related application logs.
-Then, when you open a trace detail page in the Application Signals console, if there are log entries related to the current trace, they're automatically displayed at the bottom of the page.
+Then, when you open a trace details page in the Application Signals console, if there are log entries related to the current trace, they are automatically displayed at the bottom of the page.

-For example, you might notice a spike in your latency graph.
-You can select that point on the graph to load diagnostic information for that time point.
-Then, you can select a related trace to see details.
-When you view the trace information, you can scroll down to see logs that are associated with that trace.
-Examining these logs might help you pinpoint an issue that's causing the latency spike, revealing patterns or error codes.
+For example, you might notice a spike in a latency graph.
+You can select that point on the graph to load diagnostic information for that moment.
+Then, you can select a related trace to see detailed information.
+When you view the trace information, you can scroll down to see the logs associated with that trace.
+Examining these logs might help you identify the issue causing the latency spike and reveal related patterns or error codes.

 - Be careful whether the package and version you're using is supported by the zero-code instrumentation library